laurencamblackburn/engine-toolkit/minisite/docs.md

 #### Access the Engine Toolkit Test Console

 To access the test console, run your Docker container with the `docker run` command.
-Set the environment variable `VERITONE_TESTMODE=true` and expose port 9090 with the `-p 9090:9090` argument.
+Set the environment variable `VERITONE_TESTMODE=true` and expose port 9090 with the `-p 9090:9090` argument:

+> `-e "VERITONE_TESTMODE=true" -p 9090:9090`

 For example, you might run: